 “Less government,” as the prized objective of those who are able to spend enough money to keep corporate welfare in business have made the slogan an object lesson in over simplification as inoculated into the minds and non-critical thinking hearts of many Americans who deem themselves “conservative.”

 “Less government” has very little to do with mom-and-pop or streetwise conservatism.
-It has everything to do with corporate welfare that allows business to run irresponsibly wild all the while using government to force human citizens to pay out shares of their income to businesses who have no moral right to have their corporate hands out in the first place.
+It has everything to do with corporate welfare that allows business to run wild and irresponsibly all the while using government to force human citizens to pay out shares of their income to businesses who have no moral right to have their corporate hands out in the first place.
+We then are controlled and as we have consistently witnessed, corporations and corporate officers run wild.

 “Less government” is a simple phrase which can be perceived at differing levels of intellect.
 The least sophisticated is still able to use it on the street, by the water cooler and in church foyers while higher minds can discuss it at think-tank levels of thought.